 Home Care Charleston SC provides supportive, non-medical in-home care for families caring for a loved one with dementia or Alzheimer's disease.
-This care is focused on routine, supervision, companionship, family respite, and practical help at home.
+This care focuses on routine, supervision, companionship, family respite, and practical help at home.

 This page does not replace medical advice, diagnosis, or treatment.
 Families should work with qualified medical professionals for diagnosis, medication questions, treatment planning, and disease management.